espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-6/index.md

 - SMTP
 - SNTP

-You can explore the protocols directly on [ESP-IDF examples](https://github.com/espressif/esp-idf/tree/master/examples), [esp-protocols](https://github.com/espressif/esp-protocols) or on the [ESP Registry](https://components.espressif.com) (Component Manager).
+You can explore the protocols directly in the [ESP-IDF examples](https://github.com/espressif/esp-idf/tree/master/examples), [esp-protocols](https://github.com/espressif/esp-protocols), or the [ESP Registry](https://components.espressif.com) (Component Manager).

-### Hands-on protocols
+### Hands-on with protocols

-On this hands-on, we will show how to use the x509 certificate bundle and make your development easier when dealing with some protocols that requires certificate for the secure connection, including HTTPS.
+In this hands-on, we will use the x509 certificate bundle and make your development easier when dealing with some protocols that require a certificate for secure connection, including HTTPS.

-The [ESP x509 Certificate Bundle API](https://docs.espressif.com/projects/esp-idf/en/release-v5.3/esp32/api-reference/protocols/esp_crt_bundle.html?highlight=bundle#esp-x509-certificate-bundle) provide a collection of certificates for TLS server verification, automatically generated from the from [Mozilla's NSS root certificate store](https://wiki.mozilla.org/CA/Included_Certificates).
+The [ESP x509 Certificate Bundle API](https://docs.espressif.com/projects/esp-idf/en/release-v5.3/esp32/api-reference/protocols/esp_crt_bundle.html?highlight=bundle#esp-x509-certificate-bundle) provides a collection of certificates for TLS server verification, automatically generated from [Mozilla's NSS root certificate store](https://wiki.mozilla.org/CA/Included_Certificates).
 This bundle contains more than 130 certificates and it's constantly updated.

-By using the certificate bundle to make a secure a HTTPS connection using TLS (ESP-TLS), you do not need to load the root certificate manually or to update in case of expired certificates.
+By using the certificate bundle to make a secure HTTPS connection using TLS (ESP-TLS), you do not need to load a root certificate manually or to update in case of expired certificates.

-1. **Open the WiFi connection assignment project**
+1. **Open the Wi-Fi connection assignment project**

-For this assignment we will continue editing the WiFi project.
-Open the project and make sure the project is building and the WiFi connection is working.
+For this assignment, we will continue editing the Wi-Fi project.
+Open the project and make sure the project is building and the Wi-Fi connection is working.

 > This assignment will require Internet connection.